 - Rinse and repeat for other balance transfer cards with different introductory rates.

 Taking the $5,000 balance, but this time with a 14% APR, we can estimate the interest that would accumulate over a period of time.
-For our example, we’ll use 30 days which will be represented as .08 in our equation (30 / 365).
+For our example, we’ll use 30 days which will be represented as .08 (30 / 365) in our equation.
 5,000 x (1 + .14 x .08) = 5,056. $5,056 is the total of the principal and the interest, so to get just the interest subtract 5,056 – 5,000 = 56.
 The estimated interest is $56.
-This estimate is based on the annual percentage rate being equally distributed across the principal in a month and does not reflect the interest owed if there are payments made.
+This estimate is based on the annual percentage rate being equally distributed across the principal in a month and doesn’t reflect the interest owed if there are payments made.

 So you’ve figured out the card that’s right for you and what you want to transfer, here’s what you’ll want to do next:

-- Gather account information for all debts that you are going to transfer.
+- Gather account information for all debts that you’re going to transfer.